Wilhelm Pieck: Provenance and early years

+Weimar years

+On 16 January 1919 Pieck, along with Rosa Luxemburg and Karl Liebknecht, was arrested in Berlin's Wilmersdorf district and taken to the Eden Hotel.
+Liebknecht and Luxemburg were then killed while "being taken to prison" by a unit of Freikorps.
+While the two were being murdered, Pieck claimed that he managed to escape.
+Due to lingering suspicions about Pieck's reported escape, KPD chairman Ernst Thälmann called Pieck before a party court chaired by Hans Kippenberger in 1929.
+The party court's decision was never published and Kippenberger was executed in Moscow after a secret trial in 1937.
+According to Waldemar Pabst (the officer who gave the order to kill Liebknecht and Luxemburg), Pieck did not actually escape, but was released in return for providing details about the military plans and hiding places of other KPD members.

+In 1922, he became a founding member of the International Red Aid, serving first on the executive committee.
+In May 1925, he became the chairman of the Rote Hilfe.

+Pieck held several elected offices in the Weimar Republic.
+He served in the Landtag of Prussia from 1921 to 1928 and again from 1932 to 1933, the Reichstag from 1928 to 1933, the Berlin City Council from 1929 to 1933, and the Prussian State Council from 1930 to 1932.

 Nazi years and Moscow exile

 On 4 March 1933, one day before the Reichstag election, Pieck's family left their Steglitz apartment and moved into a cook's room.
 His son and daughter had been in the Soviet Union since 1932 while Elly Winter was still in Germany.
 At the beginning of May 1933, he left first to Paris and then to Moscow.
 In Moscow, Pieck served the Communist Party in a variety of capacities.
 From 1935 until 1943, he held the position of Secretary of the Communist International.
 In 1943 Pieck was among the founders of the National Committee for a Free Germany, an anti-Nazi organisation created by the Soviets aimed at Germans.

 On 22 June 1941, Pieck and his family were in their country house on the outskirts of Moscow.
 Pieck came downstairs at six o'clock to his children's bedroom and said: "Children, get up, it was announced on the radio that war is over.
 Hitler invaded the Soviet Union, but that will be the end".
 In March 1942, the family was able to return home after the Soviet Armed Forces won the Battle of Moscow.